 Finally, as part of the course PH366, Appellate Legal Reasoning - Moot Court, the Philosophy Department provides students with the opportunity to participate in moot court.
 Dr. Money has been directing our moot court program since 2005.
 As detailed below, the success we have enjoyed has been exceptional and sustained over time.
 Students who participate in moot court draw on while developing even further many of the key skills that are emphasized in our philosophy curriculum as well as our wider University Studies curriculum: critical-analytical reading, critical-ethical reasoning, oral communication, and collaborative learning, among others.
-Moot court is an experiential and collaborative learning before third party stakeholders (e.g., legal professionals, pre-law faculty advisers, law students, etc.).
+Moot court is an experiential and collaborative learning experience in which students are taught the essential elements of appellate legal reasoning by an appropriately credentialed faculty member and eventually perform their learning before third party stakeholders (e.g., legal professionals, pre-law faculty advisers, law students, etc.).
 It is a paradigmatic example of performance learning at Millikin University.